ronaldnl76/powershell/README.md

 powershellobject.
 It also adds the process per netstat connection to this object.
 Then it adds all connection objects to an array and export it to a Gridview.

+- **MSI-Wrapper** - This script could be used to install an .MSI file from for instance MS SCCM.
+It uses an Command file with some variables and runs an Powershell script to install the MSI.

 ## Execution